MinaSaad123/Linux-programming-interface-book/README.md

 # Linux-programming
-This REPO are made for summarizing the most important points in "Linux Programming interface " Book.
+This REPO establishes a scientific summary for the essential parts in the "Linux Programming Interface by Micheal Kerrisk", including but not limited to, the basics of UNIX interfaces, UNIX standardizations, and GNU/Linux APIs.

 ![Book image](https://man7.org/tlpi/TLPI-copy-1.png)